ADLenehan/Inroad/index.md

 <iframe style="border: solid 1px #dedede;"  src="https://app.stitcher.com/splayer/f/6655/48484546" width="100%" height="150" frameborder="0" scrolling="no"></iframe>
       </div><br>

 Fundamentally, we want consumers to "hire" our product to do a job for them.
 To fully understand what might motivate them to do so, we need to understand each and every step the consumer goes through in completing that job and understand what the customer needs at every step.
-[Tony Ulwick](https://twitter.com/Ulwick) defines "customer outcomes" and breaks down how to solicit them in his article [https://hbr.org/2002/01/turn-customer-input-into-innovation](https://hbr.org/2002/01/turn-customer-input-into-innovation).
+[Tony Ulwick](https://twitter.com/Ulwick) defines "customer outcomes" and breaks down how to solicit them in his article [Turn Customer Input into Innovation](https://hbr.org/2002/01/turn-customer-input-into-innovation).

 <h3>Traditional Customer Segmentation</h3>